Updated 20/02/2025

 Because it’s free, you may think that WooCommerce is not reliable or not scalable for large eCommerce businesses but nothing could be further from the truth.
 With the right architecture, your online store could sell 100,000s of different products and manage hundreds of new orders every day.
 Greek electronics store Inter-Shop offers more than 300,000 of products!
 It’s harder to get examples of companies handling large volumes of orders in WooCommerce because this data is usually confidential.

-Here are six famous Australian companies who use WooCommerce to run their online store or their online catalogue.
+Here are some famous Australian companies who use WooCommerce to run their online store or their online catalogue.

 Pioneer Australia